knowledge base

 Plug either the USB cable or the 5v barrel plug into your device.

+Quectel only provides drivers for Linux and Windows, thus the following steps are assuming Windows.
 Download drivers from the USB drive included in the EVB box.
+These drivers are not available online..
 The folder should be titled as below.

 There are various drivers included with the EVB within the drivers folder as pictured below.

 Based on your operating system, select the correct driver to be installed.
-For this guide, we will install the most recent English version of the Windows driver, “Quectel_Windows_USB_Driver(Q)NDOS_V2.3EN.zip”.
+For this guide, we will install the most recent English version of the Windows driver, “Quectel_Windows_USB_Driver(Q)NDIS_V2.3EN.zip”.

 After extracting the zip file containing the driver, simply running “setup.exe” will install the drivers on the system.

-Once the driver has been installed, the EVB should be visible to your operating system.
+Once the driver has been installed, the EVB should be visible to your operating system when connected over USB.

 Make note of the COM port Quectel USB Modem is attached to.
 This can be determined by opening the device within Device Manager and checking the Modem tab.